krateng/maloja/README.md

 ### Docker

-There is a Dockerfile in the repo that should work by itself.
-You can also use the unofficial [Dockerhub repository](https://hub.docker.com/r/joniator/maloja) kindly provided by joniator.
+You can use the [Dockerhub build](https://hub.docker.com/r/krateng/maloja) or the dockerfile in this repository.

 You might want to set the environment variables `MALOJA_FORCE_PASSWORD`, `MALOJA_SKIP_SETUP` and `MALOJA_DATA_DIRECTORY`.